tensorflow/models/syntaxnet/README.md

     back on the stack.

 At each step, we call the combination of the stack and the buffer the *configuration* of the parser.
-Note that for the left and right actions, we also assign a dependency relation label to that arc.
-This processed is visualized in the following animation for a simple sentence:
+For the left and right actions, we also assign a dependency relation label to that arc.
+This process is visualized in the following animation for a short sentence:

 ![Animation](looping-parser.gif "Parsing in Action")